 As annoying as a beeping/chirping alarm is, it should not be ignored.
-The smoke alarm is only equipped with a sounder and LED’s in order to communicate with you.
-The sounder is only used when the communication is important (or imminently dangerous).
+The smoke alarm is equipped with a sounder and LED’s in order to communicate with you.
+The sounder is used when the communication is important (or imminently dangerous).

 The two main reasons that smoke alarms chirp or beep is to alert the occupants of a low power condition or to alert of a contaminated detection chamber.
 To distinguish between the two, please take the following steps;

 Power condition – For a mains primary powered smoke alarm (see - how do I tell if my alarm is mains or battery powered?), look at the smoke alarm and ensure that the green LED is illuminated.
 You may see the red LED flash every 40 seconds, this is perfectly normal and indicates that a “self-test” cycle has been conducted.
 If the green LED is not illuminated, then there has been a mains power failure and the smoke alarm back-up battery is nearing depletion, please check and reset the circuit breaker in your home’s distribution board and return to examine the status of the indicators.

 If you have a mains primary powered smoke alarm with a replaceable 9-volt Alkaline battery and the alarm beeping/chirping coincides with the red LED indicator flashing (once every 40 seconds), then this is an indication that the back-up battery is in need of replacement.
 Please replace the depleted battery with one of the following brand types;

 - Philips 6LR61,

 - Ultralife U9VL-J Lithium